Victor Osimhen: 2017–18: First seasons in Europe

+Charleroi

 2018–19: Loan to Charleroi

 Osimhen had summer trials with Belgian clubs Zulte Waregem and Club Brugge, who were the reigning champions.
 However, a summer bout with malaria had affected his physical condition, and neither club decided to take him on loan.

 On 22 August 2018, Osimhen joined Belgian club Charleroi on a season-long loan deal, having failed to score in any of his 16 appearances with Wolfsburg.
 He replaced the departed Kaveh Rezaei, who was sold to Club Brugge after scoring 3 goals in the first three games of the season.
 Osimhen made his debut on 1 September against Excel Mouscron, entering as a late substitute for Jérémy Perbet.
 Osimhen made his full debut on 22 September, scoring his first goal as a professional with a backheel against Waasland-Beveren.
 Waasland-Beveren would equalise against 10-man Charleroi, and Perbet would later get sent off in the game as well, aiding manager Felice Mazzu's selection up top.
 Osimhen would start with Adama Niane for the next four games, scoring the club's only goal in losses to Cercle Brugge and Gent.
 He also scored twice in the last five minutes in a 3–2 win over Zulte Waregem on 21 October, after Hamdi Harbaoui had given Waregem a 2–1 lead with a second-half brace.
 Osimhen was not dropped from the side until 25 November, when he scored a goal off the bench in the club's 4–2 win over Lokeren.
 After the game, Osimhen told BBC Sport that he had "found his happiness again".
 Osimhen finished the first half with 8 goals in 16 games, second only to Cristian Benavente in the team.

 After a successful spell with the Belgian side, playing 36 games and scoring 20 goals, Charleroi activated their option to acquire Osimhen following his satisfactory performances while on loan.